Asymptotic formula for the tail of the maximum of smooth Stationary Gaussian fields on non locally convex sets: Main results

-\begin{itemize} \item \textit{Convex binary points}: the intersection of two non-isolated edges and the support cone defined by (\ref{loco}) is convex. \item \textit{Concave binary points}: as above but the support cone is not convex.
-Denote $\beta \in [0,\pi)$ as the discontinuity of the angle of the tangent. \item \textit{Angle points}: they are the intersection of two edges belonging to the same isolated curve.
+\item \textit{Angle points}: they are the intersection of two edges belonging to the same isolated curve.
 Denote $\beta \in [0,\pi)$ by the discontinuity of the angle (the orientation does not matter) as in Figure \ref{figu1}. \item \textit{Concave ternary points}: the intersection of two non isolated edges $E_1,E_2$ and one isolated one $E_3$.
+See third example in Figure \ref{f:angles}.
 In the main result, these points will be considered with multiplicity two.
 We associate two concave angles to each of these points:

 - $\beta_1$: the discontinuity of the angle of the tangent when we pass from $E_1$ to $E_3$.

 - $\beta_2$: the discontinuity of the angle of the tangent when we pass from $E_3$ to $E_2$.

 To obtain a rather simple result, we only consider the concave ternary points such that $\beta_1+\beta_2 \leq \pi$, and we exclude more complicated situations such as point of order four or the existence of handles, for example.